binast/binjs-ref/README.md

 # Specifications

-All specifications may be found in directory spec/.
+All (WIP) specifications may be found in directory spec/.